 My Story

 Hi, my name is Rylie Weber.
-I am currently 21 years old (as of today… yay) and I am a senior at Oklahoma State University.
+I am currently 21 years old and I am a senior at Oklahoma State University.
 I am so excited to share my story with you all!

 Growing up I was the ornery youngest child who caused all the trouble.
 I have two older sisters who are overall pretty awesome humans.
 Collectively they’ve given me two nieces who are truly my pride and joy.
 Life with two sisters was a blast, we got to surprise people with our fist-fights that looked like three grown men in a bar fight.
 My dad thought it was funny (until braces came along and he bought boxing gloves), while my mom just shook her head.

 The summer before my freshman year in high school I was at Fallscreek and I couldn't do it anymore, the fear and faking were too much.
-I looked over to my friend and told her I wasn't saved.
 That July night I truly gave my life to Christ.
-(Fun fact: that same night at a totally different camp, my best friend Allison got saved too.
-God is so intentional!)
-I was baptized soon after, but I treated my relationship with God like a one-way phone call.
+(Fun fact: that same night at a totally different camp, my best friend Allison gave her life to Jesus) I was baptized soon after, but I treated my relationship with God like a one-way phone call.
+I would talk and He would listen but I didn’t really need His advice or to even try and hear Him because I was 15 and in high school.
+I obviously knew the answers to every question in the universe.
+(Again, a very prideful person.
+Not a flex LOL)

 Good talk,